This article does not apply to students taking the NWEA™ MAP® Growth Assessment.

 The first time PreK-2 students log in to Imagine Math, they see an introductory lesson that explains how Imagine Math PreK-2 works and then they see their first lesson for their rostered grade level.
-After PreK-2 students complete these initial lessons, they automatically receive the Imagine Math PreK-2 Benchmark Test 1.
-As students take Benchmark Test 1, they see different screens and hear different instructions as they complete the test.
-Recognizing these screens and instructions helps Educators and School Administrators monitor when students start a Benchmark Test, answer different question types, and complete the test.
+After non-NWEA™ PreK-2 students complete these initial lessons, they automatically receive the Imagine Math Benchmark test.
+Recognizing the screens and notifications your students see will help you monitor when students start a Benchmark, answer different question types, and complete the test.

-After students complete the Benchmark Test, Administrators and Educators can view student results.
-Test results can take up to 3 hours to appear.
-If a student receives a Benchmark Test score that doesn't seem appropriate for their skill level, School Administrators and Educators can reassign the Benchmark Test 1 to the student to retake it or invalidate the results from Benchmark Test 2 or 3.
+After students complete the Benchmark test, you can view student results.
+Test results can take up to three hours to appear.
+If a student receives a Benchmark score that doesn't seem appropriate for their skill level, School Administrators and Teachers can reassign the test and have the student retake it.

-Students start the Benchmark Test by clicking the Home icon in the middle of the map.
-When a Benchmark Test is required or has been assigned, the Home icon is the only icon available for students to click.
+Students start the Benchmark test by clicking the Home icon in the middle of the map.
+When a Benchmark test is waiting for a student, the Home icon is the only icon available for students to click.

-The Benchmark Test looks and sounds like the lessons they see in Imagine Math PreK-2, except that students receive neutral feedback (instead of the instructional feedback they receive during lessons) while they work on the test.
-Students see a Test in Progress message at the top of their screen while they work on the Benchmark Test.
+The Benchmark test looks and sounds like the lessons students see in Imagine Math PreK-2, except that students receive neutral feedback while they work on the test (instead of the instructional feedback they receive during lessons).
+Students see a Test in Progress message at the top of their screen while they work on the Benchmark.

-The Benchmark Test adapts to each student's skill level, beginning with questions that are appropriate for the student's rostered grade level.
-The Benchmark Test includes different question types from these 3 different sub-tests.
+The Benchmark test adapts to each student's skill level, beginning with questions that are appropriate for the student's rostered grade level.
+The test includes different question types from these three different sub-tests.

 - Counting, Cardinality, and Numbers in Base 10